OnlyLys/VSCode-Configuration-Handler/README.md

 # README

-This repository contains utility classes to easily get and set the configurations of my VS Code extensions.
+This repository contains utility classes for VS Code extensions to easily get and set configuration values.

 # Testing